celineli99/celineli99.github.io/_posts/2022-07-02-Tatra-Hike.md

 # Final Thoughts

 Despite the initial touristy-ness of the trail, I was able to quickly get away into "pure nature" and enjoy some solitude in the mountains.
-It is has been a very rewarding and enjoyable experience on all fronts: It was a good physical challenge, I met some nice people along the way and understood more of Polish and Slovak culture, and the hike let me through some incredible wonders of Mother Nature.
-Couldn't asked for a better trip!
+It is has been a very rewarding and enjoyable experience on all fronts: It was a good physical challenge, I met some nice people along the way and understood more of Polish and Slovak culture and the hike let me through some incredible wonders of Mother Nature.
+Couldn't have asked for a better trip!

 I got super lucky with the mountain hut reservations and the weather conditions, and I can recommend everyone who attempts this trail to do proper research before, make bookings and come with the necessary gear.